kwokyto/a-safe-space/README.md

 ### `/leave`

-Unregisters the student from the Anonymous system.
+Unregisters the student from the system.
 Afterwards, students will no longer be able to receive messages that are sent.
-All details of the student that are stored in the Anonymous system would also be deleted.
+All details of the student that are stored in the system would also be deleted.

 ## Admin Commands

-These commands should only be made known to the admin to prevent misuse.
+These commands would only work if the user is an admin.

+### `/admin <message>`

+Broadcasts the admins message as `uspadmin` to all students in the system.
+This could be used to convey messages about downtime, or promotions for Love, USP events.

-### `/delete <NUSNET ID> <password>`
+### `/adminremove <NUSNET ID> <password>`

 Unregisters the user with a certain NUSNET ID.
 This is to ensure that admins can easily remove any user that may be causing distress in the chat.